Heritage, Architecture and Art

 It was common at the time for the parlour to be the 'good room’ where the fine ornament and decoration on display and was about impressing visitors.
 In the Couper family, however, the parlour was a much more lived in space and the proposed installation looks to make reference to this idea by using a delicate material (paper) in a robust and durable way.

-We are currently working with the National Trust for Scotland to realise the proposal.
+We are currently working with the Glasgow Institute of Architects and the National Trust for Scotland to realise the proposal.

 The scholarship was established after Thomson's death in 1875 and was previously awarded to Charles Rennie Mackintosh in 1890.